ghurault/python-analysis-template/DEVELOPMENT.md

 The environment is automatically built as follows:

 1. A Docker image of Python is created with packages installed from `requirements.txt` (except local packages).
 The Python's version can be edited in the [Dockerfile](Dockerfile).
-2. The image is ran in a container and the current directory is mounted.
+2. The image is run in a container and the current directory is mounted.
 3. The local packages are installed in the container, along with some VS Code extensions.

 NB: Python packages in `requirements.txt` are installed in the global location of the Docker image.